 Ozette Loop Trail Overview

-The Ozette Loop trail is shaped like an equilateral triangle with the parking lot at it’s apex (in fact it is also known as the Ozette Triangle Trail).
+The Ozette Loop trail has an equilateral triangle shape with the parking lot at it’s apex (in fact it is also known as the Ozette Triangle Trail).
 Two sides of the triangle are trails through the woods out to the coast, and the third side where the campsites are is along the coast.

 Ozette Loop Trail Fees, Permits and Reservations